 Glenn is, and has been, a member of numerous community and legal organizations, including the Law Society of Alberta, the Calgary Bar Association, The Canadian Bar Association, The Canadian Institute for the Administration of Justice, The Advocates' Society, The Alberta Civil Trial Lawyers Association, the Association of Certified Fraud Examiners, and the American Association for Justice.
 He has served as the Practitioner Advisor to the Alberta Law Review since 2005.

 Glenn is married, and has two children.
-He plays drums and sings for the firm's rock band, the "Advo-Cats", which plays music to benefit charities (see the "Community" page on this website).
+He plays drums and sings for the firm's rock band, the "Advo-Cats", which plays music to benefit charities.
 In his spare time Glenn enjoys reading, playing any sports that involve keeping score, coaching minor hockey, playing the drums, and riding Sea-Doos in unimaginably irresponsible ways which often result in Glenn and his ride being towed back to the marina.